eda-ricercatore/gulyas-scripts/notes/python.md

 		\cite[Chapter 4, pp. 105]{Alchin2010}.
 		* **Compare mixins with traits.**
 		* "[A mixin does] not provide full functionality on [its] own."
++ Method resolution order (MRO) determines "the order in which *Python* resolves which method to use" in software that uses "multi-level or multiple inheritance" \cite[Chapter 4, pp. 106]{Alchin2010}.
+	- Since Python does not know the class hierarchy, it has "to account for all the possibilities" \cite[Chapter 4, pp. 108]{Alchin2010} in which it determines which method to use.